headrotor/masto-pinb/README.md

 optional arguments:
   -h, --help           show this help message and exit --toots              Bookmark user toots
-  --log_json           Log toots in JSON format to file --favs               Bookmark user favorites --bmarks             Bookmark user Mastodon bookmarks --dry_run            Dry run: don't actually bookmark anything --verbose            Print actions as they occur --get_last GET_LAST  retrieve only last n toots (default=20)
+  --log_json           Log toots in JSON format to local file --favs               Bookmark user favorites --bmarks             Bookmark user Mastodon bookmarks --dry_run            Dry run: don't actually bookmark anything --verbose            Print actions as they occur --get_last GET_LAST  retrieve only last n toots (default=20)
   ```

 It is designed to be run periodically in a cron job.
-I use the `@hourly` shortcut to run it hourly, you may run it more often to decrease latency or if you are a prolific tooter.
-You may also increase the GET_LAST value if you think you will generate more than the default 20 toots returned by the API between times when the script is run.
-The Mastodon.social instance is rate-limited to something like 300 calls per 5 minutes.
-This script uses 3 calls at most per run; if the rate limit is exceeded it will exit with an exception.
-The Pinboard rate limit is not documented.
+The period
+between runs depends on your profligacy as a tooter and how much
+latency you care about between when you post and when a toot is
+bookmarked.
+Running this often will retrieve (but not bookmark)
+redundant toots, but decrease latency; running it less often will
+increase latency, but decrease API usage and possibly miss toots.
+You
+may increase the GET_LAST value if you think you will generate more
+than the default 20 toots returned by the API between runs.
+I am not a
+heavy tooter so I use the `@hourly` crontab shortcut to run it hourly,
+with the default 20 toot recall.

+The Mastodon.social instance is rate-limited to something like 300
+calls per 5 minutes.
+This script uses 3 calls at most per run; if the
+rate limit is exceeded it will exit with an exception -- this is fine
+as the script should pick up the unbookmarked posts on its next
+invocation.
+The Pinboard rate limit is not documented that I could
+find.

-  By default the script will bookmark all toots associated with the account authorized in the `usercred.secret` file, as well as all toots favorited and bookmarked by that user.
-This can be changed by any combination of the
+By default the script will bookmark all toots associated with the
+account authorized in the `usercred.secret` file, as well as all toots
+favorited and bookmarked by that user.
+This can be changed by any
- `--toots`, `--bmarks`, and `--favs` command line options; for example using  only`--favs` will bookmark only favorites, while `--toots --bmarks` wil bookmark toots and bookmarks but not favorites.
+combination of the `--toots`, `--bmarks`, and `--favs` command line
+options; for example using only`--favs` will bookmark only favorites,
+while `--toots --bmarks` wil bookmark toots and bookmarks but not
+favorites.

 Libraries and credentials for Pinboard and Mastodon
 ---

 `pip3 install Mastodon.py` will install the required Mastodon Python libraries,